LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/19-PSA.md

 <sup>38</sup> But the transgressors shall be destroyed together: the end of the wicked shall be cut off.
 <sup>39</sup> But the salvation of the righteous [is] of the LORD: [he is] their strength in the time of trouble.
 <sup>40</sup> And the LORD shall help them, and deliver them: he shall deliver them from the wicked, and save them, because they trust in him.

 ## Chapter 38

-<sup>1</sup> «A Psalm of David, to bring to remembrance.» O LORD, rebuke me not in thy wrath: neither chasten me in thy hot displeasure.
+> _A Psalm of David, to bring to remembrance._

+<sup>1</sup> O LORD, rebuke me not in thy wrath: neither chasten me in thy hot displeasure.
 <sup>2</sup> For thine arrows stick fast in me, and thy hand presseth me sore.
 <sup>3</sup> [There is] no soundness in my flesh because of thine anger; neither [is there any] rest in my bones because of my sin.
 <sup>4</sup> For mine iniquities are gone over mine head: as an heavy burden they are too heavy for me.